ether-camp/public/reputation.md

 *Whitewashing* - An entity may acquire a new user and start over with the new reputation list.

 #### Preventing whitewashing
 In any online reputational system whitewashing will always be a problem.
 One of the approaches to prevent it is to require some proof of identity like verified phone number or social account.
 We are going to build a reputational system for a cryptocurrency community where anonymity is always highly preferable.
-Also, as it was seen from the second season of *hack.ether.camp* such identities can be easily buyed.
+Also, as it was seen from the second season of *hack.ether.camp* such identities can be easily bought.
 We still can use a social account proof of identity as an additional way to show user as more trustful, but it can't be the main way.
 Another approach to prevent whitewashing and to force users to stay on their primary account is to make the reputation valuable and hard to acquire.
 As been shown above in [Transitive trust systems](https://github.com/ether-camp/public/blob/master/reputation.md#prisoners-dilemma-and-transitive-trust-systems) section, users will tend to consider their reputation valuable in a long-term environment.
 Also, [Karma growing curve](https://github.com/ether-camp/public/blob/master/reputation.md#karma-growing-curve) section describes why it's always harder to grow a new account instead of preserving already developed one.
-The last thing here is the point that every person who got a lot of karma was creating valuable content in the past usually.
+The last thing here is the point that every person who gains significant karma has usually creating valuable content in the past.
 Even if at some point some user chooses to defect he already produced some value for the community and the harm of his maleficient behavior can be compensated by his content and honest ratings.

 ### Sybils attack
 Every user can create additional entities or hire some users who are not interested in platform development and creating quality content.

 ### Creating a sybil-proof system
-Main problem here: any voter can decide to start growing an army of sybils, because he has a right to upvote.
+The main challenge here is that any voter can decide to start growing an army of sybils, because he has a right to upvote.
 He cannot vote for himself, but he needs the reasons to give votes fairly and not for his sybils.
 There are some ways to prevent sybil attacks in this scheme.

 #### Provably sybil-proof systems
 As been shown in [Algoritmic game theory](https://github.com/ether-camp/public/blob/master/reputation.md#2-algorithmic-game-theory-nisan-noam-edt-roughgarden-tim-edt-tardos-eva-edt-vazirani-vijay-v-edt-690-693), *PageRank*-like reputational functions are vulnerable to sybil attacks.